HectorIGH/Binary-Image-classification-via-QML/README.md

    ```JS
    const API_KEY = 'ENTER YOUR API';
    ```
+-->

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Just execute each cell one by one to avoid any problem.
+Once familiarize with each cell action you can modify or skip some of them.

-_For more examples, please refer to the [Documentation](https://github.com/HectorIGH/Binary-Image-classification-via-QML/issues)_
+_For more, please refer to the [Documentation](https://github.com/HectorIGH/Binary-Image-classification-via-QML/issues)_